DevExpress/testcafe/CONTRIBUTING.md

 -   Not contain code that does not help reproduce the issue.
 Remove actions that do not affect the outcome.
 -   Include a complete set of relevant data: the URL of the test page, the list of launch options, and the steps you follow to launch the tests.

+For further information, refer to our [MWE guide](https://testcafe.io/402636/faq#how-to-create-a-minimal-working-example-when-you-submit-an-issue).

 ### Ask for Community Support

-If you need help with using TestCafe, or want to help other users, join the TestCafe community on Stack Overflow.
+If you need help with TestCafe, or want to help other users, join the TestCafe community on Stack Overflow.
 Ask and answer [questions with the TestCafe tag](https://stackoverflow.com/questions/tagged/testcafe).

 ## Contribute Code